SreevalliKeerti/Web-Chat-App/README.md

 # Web-Chat-App
-A simple chat application (web-based) created with html, css, php and jquery.
+A simple chat application (web-based) created with html, css, php and jquery  (includes login and logout system, and supports multiple users).